Toluwalope24/geodev-lab-project/Project-brief.md

 ## The question

-Which settlements are located within 10 km of Old Oyo National Park?
+How are settlements spatially distributed around Old Oyo National Park, and what are the potential anthropogenic pressures on the park?

 ## The study area